wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/create-extractor.md

 Now we will look at how Megan can create an extractor to pull out the information they need to be displayed.

-1. Notice another pattern in the Benefits change letters just before the name of the insurance provider: “We are writing to inform you of a change in our insurance network participation with your insurance provider. . .”
+1. Notice another pattern in the benefits change letters just before the name of the insurance provider: “We are writing to inform you of a change in our insurance network participation with your insurance provider. . .”
 This is a phrase you can use to train an extractor to identify the name of the insurance provider.
    1. Return to the main Models > Benefit change letter by clicking on “Benefit change letter” at the top of the window.

     ![Graphical user interface, application](../media/image037.png)